Skip to Content

 Keep in mind, of course, that very small pieces are not suitable for toddlers.

-Offer the materials organized in buckets, boxes and baskets.
+Provide materials neatly organised in buckets, boxes, and baskets.
 Children can be responsible for helping to keep their supplies organized.

-Some tools that are often considered loose parts and which can always be offered along with other materials include plastic cups, buckets, strainers and an assortment of kitchen utensils.
+Some commonly used loose parts that can be provided alongside other materials include plastic cups, buckets, strainers, and various kitchen utensils.

 Loose parts play ideas include the following kinds of objects: